How Often Should a Sump Pump Run? Get it Right!

-Now to the actual question of this article: How often should a sump pump run?
-To answer the question simply, a sump pump should only run whenever it is needed.
-In other words, it should only run whenever a certain water level is met.
-Though this isn’t a very direct answer, it is the most accurate one.
+Now to the question, How often should a sump pump run?
+To answer the question simply, a sump pump should only run whenever needed.
+In other words, it should only run whenever a specific water level is met.
+Though that isn’t a very direct answer, it is the most accurate one.

 Why Is My Sump Pump Constantly Running?

-If you notice that your sump pump is running constantly or excessively, there are a number of possible reasons why.
+If you notice that your sump pump is running constantly or excessively, there are several possible reasons why.
 Elemental factors, such as the ground grade around your home, could be one contributing factor, but it could also be a sign that part of your sump pump is broken.
 Here are the most common reasons why your sump pump is constantly running:

 Elemental factors often cause a sump pump to run frequently, but it will rarely run constantly.
 Still, you might notice your sump pump running even when it is not raining.